 When you do run in the cold, make sure you’re dressed for it.
 Layering is key.
 Start with a base layer, followed by another layer, like a fleece.
 If it’s snowing, raining, or very windy, throw on a third waterproof/windproof layer over top.
 For your lower body, go with running tights.
 An insulated pair lined with wool can help you stay extra warm.
 Wear a light hat or headband to keep your ears warm, and always go overboard on your extremities.
 Choose thick wool socks and throw on a double layer if need be.
 For your hands, choose burly gloves or mittens.

-Darkness: If you’re training through the winter, chances are you have more than a few night runs in store.
-Find a training partner (or dog!) so you’re not tackling the darkness by yourself.
+If you’re training through the winter, chances are you have more than a few night runs in store.
+Find a training partner so you’re not tackling the darkness by yourself.
 Always tell someone else where you’re going.
 Wear a bright headlamp to illuminate your path, and wear reflectors if you’re running near street traffic.
-And carry pepper spray if you’re running in unsafe areas or in mountain lion territory.
+Consider carrying pepper spray if you’re running in unsafe areas or in mountain lion territory.

 Taking Your Training Indoors

 In ice, whiteout conditions, and serious cold, it’s time to take your run indoors.
 North recommends adding an incline of .5 to 2.00 to the treadmill to replicate outdoor running surfaces, warming up for 10-15 minutes, and then using interval training to alleviate boredom.
 He cranks his pace for a minute, then backs down to an easy stride for 90 seconds, and repeats this ten times, before finally cooling down for 5-15 minutes.